OwenCoppinger/EC282SP2022/README.md

 ### Important Dates

 - Weekly homework assignments: Indicated on this web page, subject to change depending on our pace.
-- First  Midterm:  **Oct 14, 2022**
+- First  Midterm:  **Feb 28, 2022**
-- Second Midterm:  **Nov 11, 2022**
+- Second Midterm:  **Mar 31, 2022**
-- Final exam:      **Dec 9, 2021**
+- Final exam:      **May 5, 2022**

 ### Evaluation

 - First Midterm:      20%
-- Second Midterm:     20%
+- Second Midterm:     25%
 - Final exam:         30%
-- Assignments:        20%
-- Participation:      10%
+- Assignments + participation :        25%

 ### Software and Collaborative Work

 - **R** and **RStudio**:  I assume that you have a basic familiarity with or expect your effort to gain familiarity throughout the semester.
 The instructions installation, some basic rules and best practices on coding are on this web page.
 Keep in mind that this course is **not** designed to teach you R and more than anything, the best way to learn programming is to actually work on assigned problems.
-When learning R, arguably the most important skill that you need to acquire is to be able to **google** your problem.
+When learning R, arguably the most important skill that you need to acquire is to be able to **Google** your problem.
 There is probably not a single R question that you have yet has not been answered on [Stack Overflow](https://stackoverflow.com/).

 - **Github**: To create a collaborative and interactive teaching environment, you need to create an account on [GitHub](https://github.com/) using your Bentley email address and accept the project invitation that you will receive from me for EC282.
 You will only use the very basic tools on [GitHub](https://github.com/), mainly downloading the course material, homework assignments,  issues and discussions tabs, ask questions about them, post an answer, and learn R from me and your peers through sharing your code.

 ### Grading

-- **High-stake assessments**
+#### **High-stake assessments**

-          - **2 Midterms** + **Final**: Constitute 70% of your final grade.
+*  **2 Midterms** + **Final**: Constitute 75% of your final grade.
 All exams are **in-person** with dates indicated on the syllabus.
 If the classes become online, I will post the exams on **Black Board** and you will have a **24 hours** submission period.

-You **MUST** attend the midterms and the final as there will be no make-up exams.
+* You **MUST** attend the midterms and the final as there will be no make-up exams.
 The midterms and the final are not cumulative.
 If you miss or are likely to miss a **midterm** due to an emergency, please contact me as soon as possible.
 You will need to provide supporting documentation/verification of your absence.
 I will re-weight your final exam if you have a valid excuse.
 If you miss the final exam due to an emergency, you will receive an **incomplete** for this course. **DO NOT** take this class if you know that you will not be able to attend the final exam.

-- **Low-stake assessments**
+#### **Low-stake assessments**

-         - **Weekly homework assignments:** The homework assignments are posted on this web page with the deadlines.
-They can be completed in groups of **maximum two** students but each person should post separate answers through Black Board. **DO NOT** try to submit the homework assignments on last minute as the system will close after the deadline and I will not accept it.
+* **Weekly homework assignments:** The homework assignments are posted on the **GitHub** web page with the deadlines.
+They can be completed in groups of **maximum two** students but each person should post separate answers through **Black Board**. **DO NOT** try to submit the homework assignments on last minute as the system will close after the deadline and I will not accept it.
 Do the best you can with these assignments, work consistently, do not free ride on your friends, and do not cheat.
 The data sets that each of you will receive are different so I will not tolerate if I see any copied/pasted answers.

-         - **Collaborative participation to [GitHub](https://github.com/)  and classroom discussions:** You must sign up for a free account on [GitHub](https://github.com/).
+* **Collaborative participation to [GitHub](https://github.com/)  and classroom discussions:** You must sign up for a free account on [GitHub](https://github.com/).
 Github is an eco-system for web development and version control using Git.
 You will only need to use it to download the course material,  `issues` and `discussions` tabs through either creating an issue to ask or answer a question on your or your peer's empirical analysis, homework assignment, or anything related to econometric analysis.
 I expect you to actively participate to the discussion on GitHub as it will determine your participation grade.
 Both asking and answering a question in a meaningful way contributes to your participation grade.
 To sum, you expect you to actively participate to the online community discussions on GitHub.
 I will do my best to facilitate the discussion yet I need your active support to make this environment useful for all.